-Whether that perception is fully warranted or not, there is a perception in the US that concern over and certainly action taken on climate change rests solely in the purview of those from a particular political party or worldview – democrats and liberal tree-huggers.
+Whether that perception is fully warranted or not, there is a perception in the US that climate action rests solely in the purview of those from a particular political party or worldview – democrats and liberal tree-huggers.

 Granted, that is a simple-minded approach, and many understand there are much more nuanced outlooks toward climate change across the political and idealogical spectrum, but the perception persists nonetheless – and not without some validity.

 David Catarious was one of the speakers at the conference this week.
-Catarious is a consultant for the Center for Naval Analysis (CNA),and was on the team that helped prepare an assessment report that considered the national security risks of climate change.
-CNA brought together a Military Advisory Board chaired by former army Chief-of-Staff General Gordon Sullivan and consisting of 11 retired three and four-start admirals and generals.
-The group comprises a vast body of experience and unique perspective on world affairs.
-As on example, one board member, Admiral Richard Truly, is a former astronaut (shuttle pilot), Administrator of NASA, and former director of the National Renewable Energy Lab in Golden, Colorado.
-These guys aren’t out there towing a enviro-liberal agenda.
+Catarious is a consultant for the Center for Naval Analysis (CNA), and was on the team that helped prepare an assessment report that considered the national security risks of climate change.
+CNA brought together a Military Advisory Board chaired by former army Chief-of-Staff General Gordon Sullivan and consisting of 11 retired three and four-star admirals and generals.
+The group comprises a vast body of experience and a unique perspective on world affairs.
+For example, one board member, Admiral Richard Truly, is a former astronaut (shuttle pilot), Administrator of NASA, and former director of the National Renewable Energy Lab in Golden, Colorado.
+These guys aren’t out there towing an enviro-liberal agenda.

 The report was tasked with assessing the national security threat of projected climate change over the next thirty to forty years, encompassing the time frame for developing new military threats and capabilities.

 The report concludes that climate change is indeed a threat to America’s national security, and the key to that finding is the conclusion that global warming is a “threat multiplier” for instability in some of the most volatile regions of the world and that such volatility will reach even the most stable regions due to the tensions caused by climate change.

 The report focuses on four key aspects of climate change risk that will likely lead to global instability and thus threaten national security:

 - Land loss and flooding